Learn About Colombia Healthcare System and Insurance Options for Expats

 Types of Hospitals in Colombia

 Over the years, Colombia has emerged as one of the most popular destinations for medical tourism in the Americas.
-The country’s advanced healthcare system and low cost of treatment are among the many reasons behind Columbia becoming a sought-after option for medical care.
+The country’s advanced Colombia healthcare system and low cost of treatment are among the many reasons behind Colombia becoming a sought-after option for medical care.
 There are several public hospitals based across the country, while a few top private hospitals are based in Bogota, Cali, Medellin, Barranquilla, and Bucaramanga, among other places.
-More than 20 top hospitals in Latin America are located in Colombia alone.
+A number of private hospitals in Colombia are internationally certified and cater to global patients; top private hospitals are more in Bogotá, Medellín, Cali and Barranquilla.

 Difference between Public and Private Hospitals

-Private hospitals, on the other hand, have shorter wait times and highly qualified doctors and staff.
-Unlike several other countries, in Columbia, expats can easily afford treatment at most of the country’s private hospitals, even if they draw salaries from local jobs.
-Hence, we advise expats to get an international healthcare plan.
+Private hospitals under the Colombia Healthcare System, on the other hand, have shorter wait times and highly qualified doctors and staff.
+Unlike several other countries, in Colombia, expats can easily afford treatment at most of the country’s private hospitals, even if they draw salaries from local jobs.
+Hence, we advise expats to get Colombia Health Insurance or International Health Insurance Colombia for broader coverage and peace of mind.

 Is Medical Care in Colombia Free?

-How Much Does a Hospital Visit Cost in Colombia?
+How Much Does a Hospital Visit Cost under the Colombia Healthcare System?

 Finding a Suitable Hospital